ayshiff/ayshiff.github.io/_posts/2020-06-28-TypeScript 4.0 Beta.md

 ## `/** @deprecated */` Support

 This is a feature for the TypeScript's editing support.
-It will now be able to recognize when a declaration has been marked with a JSDoc comment => `/** @deprecated */` and it UI.
+It will now be able to recognize when a declaration has been marked with a JSDoc comment => `/** @deprecated */`.

-Your editor

 ![vs-code](https://devblogs.microsoft.com/typescript/wp-content/uploads/sites/11/2020/06/deprecated_4-0.png)